Stream-Processing-with-Kafka-Streams/workshop/lab4.md

 Use `.selectKey((k,v) -> new_key)` to select a new key, make the `value.getSensorId` the new key.

-Now we have a key and we kan start grouping, on very important aspect you should not forget is to pass along a correct `Serde`.
+Now we have a key and we can start grouping.
+One very *important* aspect you should not forget is to pass along a correct `Serde`.
 A `Serde` is used by Kafka to serialize and deserialize the data you send and retrieve from a topic.
-Spring Cloud Stream automatically converts this to `JsonSerde` or when passing along a `String` to `Serdes.String`, but we will now need to provide this explicetely.
+Spring Cloud Stream automatically converts this to `JsonSerde` or when passing along a `String` to `Serdes.String`, but we will now need to provide this explicitly.
 Use `.groupByKey(Serialized.with(Serdes.String(), new JsonSerde<>(TrafficEvent.class)))` to define a new grouping.

+Important is when grouping, that Kafka Streams will write the output to new topics.
+Where your newly defined key will be used to partition data.

 Next we are going to define the windowing via `.windowedBy(TimeWindows.off(milliseconds))`, set the milliseconds for 2 minutes.